This post may contain affiliate links. Please read my disclosure policy.

 Not many places have this type as it’s very expensive to harvest and it’s limited to how much you can get (the whole leaf is not available all year round).
 But below are the companies I have used to obtain it and when available.
 I buy only ONE ORDER and then I’m pretty much done for the rest of the year.

 AGAIN, NONE OF THESE COMPANIES sponsor Vegan With Curves.
-I have spent my own money and time trying different companies and these are the ones I like so far.
+I have spent my own money (with the exception of one company who sent me a free sample of their product) and time trying different companies and these are the ones I like so far.
 The list is subject to change if indeed I find ill practices and/or I test more companies.

 - Mike Sean of Alka-holics (this is my main!
 The ultimate PLUG for Chondrus Crispus!
 All the pictures you see in this article are from his product.
 He only takes order via Facebook Messenger or email as supplies are limited (in pounds) and he prefers to do business with people who are serious.
 He also sells gels already made ONLY in Chondrus Crispus format)